 These steps were critical to Tim and I getting our finances in order.
 We put away $1,000 as a starting emergency fund while we began paying off our debt.
-With stricter accountability on our spending we began to pay off our credit cards.
+With stricter accountability on our spending, we began to pay off our credit cards.
 Then, just as he suggests, we saved an emergency fund to cover 3- 6 months of our expenses, and finally started our retirement savings.
-A couple years into our marriage we felt great, and that was just the beginning.
-Next we had to figure out how to handle our money each month and not end up back in the same place.
+A couple of years into our marriage we felt great, and that was just the beginning.
+Next, we had to figure out how to handle our money each month and not end up back in the same place.

 Over time that’s how the six steps of our financial philosophy began to take shape. . .